Alumni Association Grants

 Investing in Education and Campus Life

-In the past nine years, the Alumni Association has awarded more than $360,000 in grants.
-The grants are funded by income from the Alumni Association’s Liberty Mutual Western New England University Group Savings Program, as well as the Amazon Associates Program, both of which has custom links on the main Alumni Website.
+In the past 10 years, the Alumni Association has awarded nearly $400,000 in grants.
+The grants are funded by income from the Alumni Association’s Liberty Mutual Western New England University Group Savings Program, as well as the Amazon Associates Program.

 More than $18,700 in Alumni Association Grants Awarded